 Chairs of technical committees shall be nominated by the secretariat of the technical committee and approved by the technical management board, for a maximum period of 6 years, or for such shorter period as may be appropriate.
 Extensions are allowed, up to a cumulative maximum of 9 years.

 Chairs of subcommittees shall be nominated by the secretariat of the subcommittee and approved by the technical committee for a maximum period of 6 years, or for such shorter period as may be appropriate.
 Extensions are allowed, up to a cumulative maximum of 9 years.
 Approval criterion for both appointment and extension is a 2/3 majority vote of the P-members of the technical committee.

+For the nomination of a Chair, the secretariat may inform the P members of their candidate.

-Secretariats of technical committees or subcommittees may submit nominations for new chairs up to one year before the end of the term of existing chairs.
-Chairs appointed one year before shall be designated as the “chair elect” of the committee in question.
-This is intended to provide the chair elect an opportunity to learn before taking over as chair of a committee.
+Secretariats of technical committees or subcommittees may submit nominations for new Chairs up to one year before the end of the term of existing Chairs.
+Chairs appointed one year before shall be designated as the “Chair elect” of the committee in question.
+This is intended to provide the Chair elect an opportunity to learn before taking over as Chair of a committee.

-Where two NSBs agree to share the leadership of an ISO committee, they may jointly identify a chair and jointly agree the way in which they will support that chair.
-In such cases, the NSB holding the committee secretariat is encouraged to nominate a chair from the other NSB.
+Where two NSBs agree to share the leadership of an ISO committee, they may jointly identify a Chair and jointly agree the way in which they will support that Chair.
+In such cases, the NSB holding the committee secretariat is encouraged to nominate a Chair from the other NSB.

 For the purposes of transparency, the NSBs involved shall inform the committee members of any cooperative relationships.